nherson/gitdb/README.md

 GitDB
 =====

-The power of UNIX, bash, and git combine to create a rudimentary DBMS.
+The power of UNIX, bash, and git combine to create a (very) rudimentary DBMS.

 What is GitDB?
 --------------